 A MATLAB® class definition is a template whose purpose is to provide a description of all the elements that are common to all instances of the class.
 Class members are the properties, methods, and events that define the class.

 Attributes modify the behavior of classes and the members defined in the class-definition block.
-For example, you can specify that methods are static or that properties are abstract, and so on.
+For example, you can specify that methods are static or that properties are private.
 The following sections describe these attributes:

 Class definitions can provide information, such as inheritance relationships or the names of class members without actually constructing the class.
 See Class Metadata.